taycaldwell/whos-that-champion/README.md

 We have collected data from over 85,000 URF mode games, so you're sure to get a unique match every time you play.

-PS: URF Version is the first version of "Who's That Champion?".
-No other versions exist.
-Sorry?

 ### Demo
 The web app can be found here: http://whosthatchampion.com